BlendLog/MinerSearch/README.md

 ## News about updates now in the Telegram!
 https://t.me/MinerSearch_blog

+Version 1.4.7.4

+- Fix of threat removal statistics (optional by user)
+- Restoring access rights of existing applications from the list of blocked directories
+- Added a thorough check of processes by CPU usage time
+- Added legend of symbols in the log
+- Added the "Show details" button to open the folder with logs
+- More accurate detection of the miner's rootkit
+- The normal date format in the log file name
+- Improved verification of services, including Remote Desktop (TermService)
+- Restoring the WMI database
+- Removal of new malicious versions of system programs [HOTFIX]
+- Fix of incorrect reading of the hosts file
+- Fixed creation of the device identifier in the log
+- Improved task scheduler processing
+- Fixed a false positive for a legitimate powershell script (UnusedSmb1.ps1)
+- Added removal of the rootkit task from the task scheduler
+- Improved detection of threats that run through RunDLL
+- Presumably malicious files are being moved to quarantine
+- The legend of the symbols has been moved to the beginning of the log file
+- Fixed the disappearance of the "close" cross in the summary report window
+- Checking the installed version of NET Framework 4.5.2 (for windows 7)

 Version 1.4.7.3

 - Removal of the new version of the miner with a digital signature;